nogibjj/Alicia_Individual_Project_1/README.md

 The main purpose of this project is to have a peak of dataset with function I created 'head' to have a peak on the data firstly and generated basic statistics insight from the population data.
 So I generated a function 'mean','max','std', calculating mean, max, standard deviation.
 Then, I pulled out four interested countries population growth percentages to have look at my data.

 ### 6. Understanding the Data Visualization functions
-In this code, count plots offer a glimpse into the distribution of data types, especially the prevalence of diabetic and non-diabetic cases.
-Understanding this distribution is vital for addressing class imbalance and potential biases in a diabetes prediction scenario.
-On the other hand, bar plots help visually compare predictor variables like Glucose, Insulin, and BMI against diabetes status, revealing insights into their association with the outcome.
-These visualizations aid in identifying patterns and trends, such as higher Glucose levels being more common among diabetic patients.
-Overall, count and bar plots provide valuable visual context, enabling informed decisions in diabetes research and predictive modeling.

 ## Results